|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Weekly Technical Indicators: [See CDW weekly technical indicators chart] Weekly Williams' Percentage Range and Lane's Stochastic are oversold.
-Use the Technical Stock Screener to see the list of stocks with weekly oversold Williams' Percentage Range and Lane's Stochastic.
+Weekly Technical Indicators: [See CDW weekly technical indicators chart] Weekly Lane's Stochastic is oversold.
+Use the Technical Stock Screener to see the list of stocks with weekly oversold Lane's Stochastic.
 Oscillators are designed to signal a possible trend reversal.
 They can act as alerts and should be taken in conjunction with other technical analysis tools.
 Oscillators can be used to confirm other technical signals.
-Use the following links to access Lane's Stochastic and Williams' Percentage Range help.
+Use the following link to access Lane's Stochastic help.
 The weekly MACD line is below its signal line since August 15, 2025.
 This is an indication that the medium-term trend is down.
-The distance between MACD and the signal line is low, but getting bigger.
-It indicates that the current medium-term downtrend is getting stronger.
+The distance between MACD and the signal line is low and getting smaller.
+It indicates that the current medium-term downtrend is getting weak.
 Use the following link to access a MACD help.

 | |